gsoules/MkDocs/digital-archive/docs/relationships/relationship-types.md

 ![Examples of relationship types](relationship-types-1.jpg)

-This page explains relationship types and how you define them.
+**This page explains relationship types and how you define them.**

+---

 !!!
 Note "Advanced Topic"
     Defining relationship types is something an organization does once initially